Speech-Language Pathology: The UDC Edge

-Tiffany C. Gurley-Nettles holds the M.S. in Speech Language Pathology from the University of the District of Columbia and a B.S. in Public Administration and Management from Virginia State University.
-She is currently pursuing her Ph.D. in Health Psychology from Walden University.
+Tiffany C. Gurley-Nettles holds a Ph.D.
+In Health Psychology from Walden University, a M.S. in Speech-Language Pathology from the University of the District of Columbia, and a B.S. in Public Administration and Management from Virginia State University.
 She is a specialist in adult neurological disorders with an emphasis in medical speech pathology, cognitive disorders, dysphagia, aphasia, and counseling.
 Her instructional and supervisory focus is Medical Speech Language Pathology.
 Her research interests include post-stroke depression, cognitive traumatic encephalopathy, family caregiver stress, and cognitive aging.

 Richard Kalunga, Ph.D., CCC-SLP

 Dr. Kalunga holds a Ph.D. in Communication Sciences and Disorders from Howard University, an M.S. degree in Speech – Language Pathology from the University of the District of Columbia, and a B.S. degree in Mechanical Engineering from the University of Manchester Institute of Science and Technology, Manchester, UK.
 He specializes in language acquisition and disorders, literacy, sociolinguistics, and fluency disorders.
 His research emphasis is in literacy and developmental correlates.